marektimura/turbo-fortnight/README.md

 ### Open time deposit account

 Asynchronous command `OpenTimeDepositAccountCommand` for instructing the consumer to open a time deposit account.
+Consumed by account service.
 Message key should be `timeDepositId` to ensure FIFO message order (honoring one of the business requirements).
 Example:

 ```
 Key: "a8ee09bf-731f-4b18-a378-ada3d2308be2"